 When dealing with tech sales leads, knowing exactly who you are pitching to and tailoring your pitch to speak directly to them is key to closing the deal.

-Know what they Care About
+Know what the C-Suite Care About

 Hit them with tech specs and jargon, and you’ll see their eyes glaze over faster than you can say ‘Hybrid Cloud’.
 You want to get them excited, and that means showing them how your solution addresses their concerns – like returns on investment, project milestones, performance guarantees, cost savings or regulatory compliance.
 This is what really turns them on.